 Related News Posts

 Risk Factors for Low Birthweight

 Race/Ethnicity.
 Low birthweight and pre-term birth are highly connected.
 The risk of both varies by race, ethnicity, and the presence of trauma and toxic stress in a mother’s life.
 Nationally, about one in ten babies were born preterm in 2013.
-Black babies are most affected, regardless of mothers’ income levels.
+At least in part because of the stress of living with systemic racism, Black babies are most affected, regardless of mothers’ income levels.
 They are 60% more likely to be born preterm than white babies, and 44% more likely to be born preterm than Hispanic babies.1

 Maternal health and availability of prenatal care.2